chdemko/pandoc-latex-tip/README.md

     apt-get update
     apt-get install python-pip

-On Ubuntu you also have to install some libraries
+On linux you also have to install some extra libraries.
+On a Debian-based system (including Ubuntu), you can install it as root using

 	apt-get build-dep python-imaging
 	apt-get install libjpeg8 libjpeg62-dev libfreetype6 libfreetype6-dev